Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 - chilling foods to prevent bacteria growth.

-- Cooking foods until it reaches a safe internal temperature
+- Cooking foods until they reach a safe internal temperature

 Number 3 Principle: Establish the Critical Limits.
 Once we know the CCP, based on this, we then establish the limits or range of values where it is safe to hold the Food.